-Workplace practice Features and limitations of the workplace practice [Approx. word count for each explanation: 20 - 40 words] Employees can only accept product exchanges if the customer returns the item within 14 days of the initial purchase.
+Workplace practice Features and limitations of the workplace practice Employees can only accept products exchanges if customer returns the item within 14 days of initial purchase.
 There is a set timeframe in which exchanges can be accepted.
-Employees can no longer accept product exchanges if the defect appears beyond 14 days from the customer's initial purchase.
-Employees will send an email to the clients to collect their feedback to see if they are satisfied with the way the complaint was resolved.
-Employees can request the customer's feedback on complaint resolution via email.
-The employee might not receive a response due to the customer ignoring the email or the email address is incorrect.
+Employees can no longer accept product exchanges if the defect appears beyond the 14 days from the customer's initial purchase.
+Employees will send an email to the clients to collect their feedback to see if they are satisfied with the way the complaint was Employees can request for the customer's feedback on complaint resolution via email. resolved.
+Employee might not receive a response due to customer ignoring the email or email address is incorrect.

-To complete this question, you will need to access the Work Health & Safety Act 2011 or the relevant WHS/OHS Act for your state or territory [maximum 300 words in total].
+To complete this question, you will need to access the Work Health & Safety Act 2011 or the relevant WHS/OHS Act for your state or territory (maximum 300 words in total).